Austria to sue EU over allowing expansion of Hungary nuclear plant

 EU state aid regulators approved last March Hungary’s plan to build two new reactors at its Paks nuclear site with the help of Russia’s Rosatom, saying Hungarian authorities had agreed to several measures to ensure fair competition.

-The two new blocs will double the plant’s nominal capacity of 2,000 megawatts.
+The two new reactors will double the plant’s nominal capacity of 2,000 megawatts.
 Hungary aims to start construction on the reactors this year, with the first facility expected set for completion in 2025.

+“The Paks nuclear plant is the guarantee for providing a cheap, reliable and safe supply of electricity to Hungarian people and businesses,” Hungarian Prime Minister Viktor Orban’s office said in a statement.

+“Therefore, the Hungarian government will stick to its plan to ensure the maintenance of capacity at the Paks plant,” it said, adding that the lawsuit would not affect work on the project.

 The deadline for filing a suit to challenge the executive EU Commission’s decision at the European Court of Justice is Feb.
-25, the spokesman said.
+25, the spokesman for Austria’s Koestinger said.

 In a majority of such complex cases, the European Court of Justice in Luxembourg has found in favor of the Commission.